SaltyGoo/saltygoo.github.io/_posts/blog/2025-08-04-God-Darkness.md

 title: Cults of Darkness
 ---

-Darkness is everywhere.
+_Darkness is everywhere.
 Darkness is a shelter.
 Darkness hides.
-Darkness is where people won't go.
+Darkness is where people won't go._

+In my games, the main religion is monotheistic, vast and cracking under its own massive weight and contradictions.
+This means that all aspects of life are

 ## What The Orthodoxy Says About Darkness